publiclab/plots2/README.md

 1. We are using [Whenever](https://github.com/javan/whenever) gem to schedule cron jobs.
 2. All the cron jobs are written in easy ruby syntax using this gem and can be found in config/schedule.rb.
 2. Go to the config/schedule.rb file to create and modify the cron jobs.
-3. [Click here](https://github.com/javan/whenever) to know about how to write cron jobs.
+3. [Click here](https://github.com/javan/whenever) to learn more about how to write cron jobs.
 4. After updating config/schedule.rb file run the command `whenever --update-crontab` to update the cron jobs.
 5. To see the installed list of cron jobs use command `crontab -l`
-6. For more details about this gem, visit the official repository of whenever gem.
+6. For more details about this gem, visit the official repository of the [Whenever](https://github.com/javan/whenever) gem.

 ## Bundle exec